5 of the Best Exercises for Addiction Recovery

 The best forms of exercise for addiction will give you all of these benefits and more.

 Best Exercises for Addiction Recovery

-These are suggestions of five forms of physical activity that represent some of the best exercises for addiction recovery.
+These are suggestions for five forms of physical activity that represent some of the best exercises for addiction recovery.
 However, do note that any form of physical activity is good, especially if you currently have a sedentary lifestyle.
 Moreover, exercise selection is personal – if you feel inspired to take part in a form of exercise not mentioned below, go for it, try it out.